 The following occurs when proper oral rest posture is established:

 - Sealed lips

 In addition to different mouth exercises, we may also include other procedures as part of your myofunctional therapy treatment.

-If there is a restricted lingual frenum or “tongue-tie”, we will use laser dentistry will release the restriction and immediately follow the procedure with myofunctional therapy.
-Myofunctional therapy will re-pattern the tongue muscles to assure maximum benefit from the procedure.
+If there is a restricted lingual frenum or “tongue-tie”, we will use laser dentistry to release the restriction and immediately follow the procedure with myofunctional therapy.
+Myofunctional therapy will re-pattern the tongue muscles to ensure maximum benefit from the procedure.

-Our dental practice offers a full range of orthodontic treatments including Invisalign to correct any misalignment issues an OMD may have caused.
+- Orthodontics Our dental practice offers a full range of orthodontic treatments, including Invisalign, to correct any misalignment issues an OMD may have caused.
 Following myofunctional therapy, we will correct malocclusions, reposition the jaw, and fix any spacing issues.